[Para leer la versión en español de éste artículo, puedes visitar éste enlace]

 Stepping in Early

-As reported by Simpson Street Free Press, in 2017 Madison’s overall graduation rate rose five points, and the rate for African American students jumped 15 points in just one year.
+, in 2017 Madison’s overall graduation rate rose five points, and the rate for African American students jumped 15 points in just one year.

 In interviews with reporters last March, Madison Metropolitan School District (MMSD) Superintendent Jennifer Cheatham credited rising graduation rates to “working hard at just knowing our students better and intervening earlier,” among other efforts.

 “There has been a real emphasis on making sure we get more students, and specifically more students of color and students living in poverty, graduated from high school,” Cheatham said.